IlyaKrotov/BitMEX-simple-trading-robot/README.md

 ### Overview
 This is a sample trading bot for use with BitMEX.
 It is free to use and modify for your own strategies.

+**Disclaimer: All persons who using this code do so at theiк own risk.**

 **Develop on Testnet first!** \
 Testnet trading is completely free and is identical to the live market.